-If you’re planning on experimenting with ham radio, it’s worth making sure that you have the right certificates in place.
-Even if you only play around with the frequencies for a short while then ditch the hobby, having a license will stop you from getting into trouble.
+If you’re planning on experimenting with ham radio, it’s vital to make sure that you have the right certificates in place.
+Even if you only experiment with amateur radio for a short time then do not pursue the hobby, having a license will stop you from getting into trouble.

 The good news is that most people fall in love with ham radio operation after getting their license.
 According to statistics released by Ofcom, the number of licensed people in the UK is growing all the time.

-On top of the amateur radio pros in the UK, there are also 9,739 people using ham radio at an intermediate level, and 22,649 people using the tech at a foundation level.
+In addition to those Full license amateur radio operators in the UK, there are also 9,739 people using Ham radio at an intermediate level, and 22,649 people at Foundation level.
 This adds up to a 10% increase between 2012 and 2017.

-As the number of people experimenting with radio technology continues, the licensing trends continue to go up.
+As the number of people experimenting with radio technology increases, the licensing trends continue to go up.

-The fact that the UK has more Advanced license holders than people with any other kind of amateur radio certificate also suggests that people want to keep learning when they start.
-There’s a good chance that you’ll enjoy getting your license if you’re into amateur radio.
+The fact that the UK has more Advancedlicense holders than people with any other kind of amateur radio certificate also suggests that amateurs want to keep learning and experimenting as they progress.
+There’s a good chance that you’ll enjoy getting your license if you’re interested in amateur radio.